facebook/react-native-website/docs/performance.md

 There isn't an easy way to mitigate this unless you're able to postpone creating new UI until after the interaction, or you are able to simplify the UI you're creating.
 The react native team is working on an infrastructure level solution for this that will allow new UI to be created and configured off the main thread, allowing the interaction to continue smoothly.

-## Unbundling + inline requires
+## RAM bundles + inline requires

-If you have a large app you may want to consider unbundling and using inline requires.
+If you have a large app you may want to consider the Random Access Modules (RAM) bundle format, and using inline requires.
 This is useful for apps that have a large number of screens which may not ever be opened during a typical usage of the app.
 Generally it is useful to apps that have large amounts of code that are not needed for a while after startup.
 For instance the app includes complicated profile screens or lesser used features, but most sessions only involve visiting the main screen of the app for updates.
-We can optimize the loading of the bundle by using the unbundle feature of the packager and requiring those features and screens inline (when they are actually used).
+We can optimize the loading of the bundle by using the RAM format and requiring those features and screens inline (when they are actually used).

 ### Loading JavaScript

 Before react-native can execute JS code, that code must be loaded into memory and parsed.
 With a standard bundle if you load a 50mb bundle, all 50mb must be loaded and parsed before any of it can be executed.
-The optimization behind unbundling is that you can load only the portion of the 50mb that you actually need at startup, and progressively load more of the bundle as those sections are needed.
+The optimization behind RAM bundles is that you can load only the portion of the 50mb that you actually need at startup, and progressively load more of the bundle as those sections are needed.

 ### Inline Requires